-4.1.10.
-Reset to Defaults
+4.1.10 Reset to Defaults

 Selecting this option at the bottom of the screen will reset all settings & preferences back to the default settings (Figure 4-9).
 Pressing this will ask you to confirm the Reset to Defaults.
-If Yes is selected, the next screen will ask if you would like to remove all saved wireless networks and e-mails addresses.
+If Yes is selected, the next screen will ask if you would like to remove all saved wireless networks and emails addresses.
+Note that any saved screenshots will still remain on the system.

-Figure 4-9: Reset to Defaults, a) Image on left is the first confirmation screen. b) If you press Yes, you will see the second confirmation screen on the right asking about deleting e-mails and Wi-Fi settings.
+Figure 4-9: Reset to Defaults, a) Image on left is the first confirmation screen. b) If you press Yes, you will see the second confirmation screen on the right asking about deleting emails and Wi-Fi settings.